barneybro/Foreign-Aid-Data-Analysis/README.md

 # Foreign Aid Data Analysis Project

 This project simulates a foreign aid data tracking and risk analysis system, designed in SQL.
-It mimics the type of digital infrastructure and intelligence analysis used by agencies for organizing and auditing international programs.
+It replicates the type of digital infrastructure and intelligence analysis used by agencies for organizing and auditing international programs.

 ## 📊 Project Objective